It’s summer. What’s noon to you? | EarthSky.org

 * Note that Phoenix is on Standard, not Daylight, Time.
 Also note that the exact moment of the summer solstice is not related to the time of local solar noon.

-Oh, and by the way, if you’re out in the sun – contemplating the passage of the sun and the time of noon for you – whatever your skin color, don’t forget your sunscreen.
+Oh, and by the way, if you’re out in the sun – contemplating the passage of the sun and the time of noon for you – don’t forget your sunscreen.

-Bottom line: An exploration of how astronomers think about noontime.
+Bottom line: What is the definition of noon?
+An exploration of how astronomers think about noontime.

 Larry Sessions has written many favorite posts in EarthSky's Tonight area.
 He's a former planetarium director in Little Rock, Fort Worth and Denver and an adjunct faculty member at Metropolitan State University of Denver.
 He's a longtime member of NASA's Solar System Ambassadors program.
 His articles have appeared in numerous publications including Space.com, Sky & Telescope, Astronomy and Rolling Stone.
 His small book on world star lore, Constellations, was published by Running Press.